 Timing also varies in measuring how many people watch something on Netflix—numbers could reveal the total viewers after one week or one month.
 Alternatively, some data shared by Netflix comprise projections of what a project is expected to garner in views.

 Netflix’s spate of original movies also complicates the numbers story the company is telling.
-The streaming service’s latest films, like The Irishman, Marriage Story and The King, were released in a limited run in theaters before they become available on streaming, and information on box office performance has not been released by the company.
+Films from the streaming service, like The Irishman, Marriage Story and The King, were released in a limited run in theaters before they become available on streaming, and information on box office performance has not been released by the company.
 There is no publicly available box office data for the platform’s multiple-Oscar-winning Roma, which saw a brief run in theaters before arriving on the platform last year.
 In December, Netflix head of original films Scott Stuber told Variety the company is working on a way to make its streaming data more transparent.

 Still, the numbers that trickle out of Netflix do provide some insight into what the company is willing to make public and what it considers its flagship shows and movies.
 Namely, Netflix appears to share results when certain projects do particularly well or set new viewership records.
-And the latest round of numbers, which arrived on Oct.
-16 with the company’s Q3 earnings report, are the last to be shared before two new competitors, Apple+ and Disney+, wade into the streaming wars in November.
+The company released a list of its top 10 most popular original movies in July 2020, saying the films Extraction and Bird Box are its top two most-watched original movies.
 Here are the most popular Netflix series and movies, according to Netflix—bearing in mind that many of the numbers below were measured over unequal periods of time.